htop is a popular command-line tool to help monitor the system’s resources and performance on Linux.

 sudo apt install nmon

 The top command utility comes baked in with your Linux system.
-If you want a no-nonsense monitoring utility and want to keep an eye on system processes and some stats, top is sufficient.
+Top is sufficient if you want a no-nonsense monitoring utility and want to keep an eye on system processes and some stats.

 Not sure if I can count it as an enhanced experience over htop and that’s the reason why top is not included in the main list.